David was a peculiar Seagull,

 Perplexed he flew off.
 He decided to part company and perhaps one day form his own flock of like-minded seagulls, if he could find any.
-But first he'd prefer to wonder around and try out his newly acquired human skills in the safety of a zebra crossing.
+But first he’d prefer to wander around and try out his newly acquired human skills in the safety of a zebra crossing.

 The wailing siren was heard once again

 Unfortunately David had forgotten the respect humans had towards that noise, “Just look at that, we’re ruining nature” said the ambulance driver to his colleague as they scraped a squashed seagull from the warm tar, “hey look at his tag, it’s 2970/D5, he should have known you can’t trust an ambulance to stop at crossings”